HnZGaming/TorchDotTraceConnector/README.md

 # TorchDotTraceConnector

-Runs dotTrace when the server is laggy and on demand.
+Runs dotTrace when the server is laggy and/or on demand.

-Find dotTrace here (and how it generally works):<br>
+Read how dotTrace works:<br>
 https://www.jetbrains.com/help/profiler/Performance_Profiling__Profiling_Using_the_Command_Line.html

-__**NOTE you need a payware to view the output files.**__
+__**NOTE Viewing the output file requires a payware.**__

-## General Functionarity
+## Functionarity

-* Run dotTrace on demand via command
+* Manually run dotTrace via command
-* Run dotTrace when the game server is experiencing a lag
+* Automatically run dotTrace when the server sim is low

-* Configurable timeout, profiling type, simspeed threshold, output paths, etc.
+You don't need to download dotTrace.
+The plugin has the core library bundled.

 ## Commands

+* `!dottrace trace` -- Runs dotTrace
 * `!dottrace commands` -- Shows available commands
 * `!dottrace configs` -- Shows available config properties